quirimmo/bitfinex/NEWREADME.md

 Even if I started to do that in some component, after a while I felt the pressure of the time, and I could not proceed doing that.

 For example, the socket interaction has been implemented in the presentational/dumb component of the sockets, which is really really really awful.

-## Styles

-There is a bit of styling implemented in the app and the widgets, with responsiveness given by `bootstrap` and a react implementation of bootstrap, the `reactstrap` library, but I could not goo too much deeper into styling as I would have liked to.

-## Performances / Optimization

-Your business is maybe one of the uses cases, in all the World, which requires more focus on optimization and performances for real time data.
-You really have a huge amount of real time data, because of the prices change, the new activites, etc...

-So I really would have loved to spend a bit more on optimization, specially on the UI side, but the time didn't allow me to do that.

-For the same reason I did use the array data from the socket/rest, instead of getting the objects, but it would have been great to create a kind of automated mapper for each entity of the model in order to create the objects on the frontend without manually mapping the fields inside the constructor, as it's been done now.

-What I mean is to create a kind of mapper of the properties on the frontend object, specifying the position where this field will be in the list you get back from the server.
-In this way, if in the future some change will happen on the server and the order of the retrieved fields will change, the code will still work.

-With the current implementation instead, a single change of the retrieved data from the api/socket, will break the creation of the entities on the frontend, and you need to manually change the code in the constructor/factory method of the models.

 ## Socket implementation